MikroElektronika/mikrosdk_click_v2/clicks/dcmotor17/details.md

 ### Application Task

-> This is an example that demonstrates the use of the DC Motor 17 click board.
+> This is an example that demonstrates the use of the DC Motor 17 Click board.
-> This example demonstrates the use of DC Motor 17 click,
+> This example demonstrates the use of DC Motor 17 Click,
 > we first control motion A by driving it forward motion for 5 seconds,
 > than applying short brakes it for 2 second, then driving it in reverse for 5 seconds
 > and stop the motor for 2 seconds.